cooperj/joshc.uk/content/portfolio/aquanaut.md

 ## My Role

-I did some things
+For the project, I was responsible for managing the team to ensure we met the deadline while also creating a high quality product.

+This involved me both writing code and organizing/helping others.

+The most important lesson I learned from this project; is to identify who will and will not put in the necessary work.
+This surfaced due to the fact the groups we're randomly assigned based on a selected category.

+Once I had noticed that - I then put the necessary measures to ensure the project would continue, this included simplifying the scope and reassigning tasks.

+These things happen.
+But, knowing when to detect these things is an important thing to have experience.

 ## The "finished" project

 We plan to use, adapt, and steal from the project.
 We don't see the project as finished, so this page will be updated when we make changes.

-We made the project Open Source!
+Not only that, but we made the project Open Source!
 You can find the code on [GitHub 🤖](https://github.com/CMP2804M-TSE-Group-28/supernova).

 ### First Release